vircadia/vircadia-native-core/BUILD_WIN.md

 * Set "Variable name": `PreferredToolArchitecture`
 * Set "Variable value": `x64`

-Restart Visual Studio for the new variable to take affect.
+Restart Visual Studio for the new variable to take effect.

 Run from the menu bar `Build > Build Solution`.